 If you’ve ever been frustrated by the back-and-forth involved in scheduling a suitable date and time for meetings, you’ll love Assistant.to.

-By integrating with your Gmail (and its calendar), Assistant.to makes it really easy to create and send meeting invites that list all of your available time slots.
-Once received, all your contact has to do is choose the date and time that works best for them.
+By integrating with both Gmail and Google Calendar, Assistant.to makes it ridiculously easy to create and send meeting invites that list all of your available time slots.
+Once received, all your contacts have to do is choose the date and time that works best for them, and it will automatically select the most appropriate slot.

-Assistant.to will then check your calendar to ensure you’re still free, and schedule the meeting.
+Assistant.to will then check your calendar to ensure you’re still free, schedule the meeting, and notify everyone of the scheduled appointment.
+If anything changes, it’ll let everyone know, and even send reminders on the day of the meeting.

-Other useful features include the extension’s ability to convert time zones (so there’s no confusion when scheduling meetings with contacts in other parts of the world) and remember your most common meeting locations and availability (so that scheduling meetings becomes even quicker and easier).
+Other useful features include the extension’s ability to convert time zones (so there’s no confusion when scheduling meetings with contacts in other parts of the world), remember your most common meeting locations and availability (so that scheduling meetings becomes even quicker and easier), and integrations with popular conference software.

 Some of the tools above allow you to track if and when the emails you send are getting opened.
 That can be invaluable to anyone sending outreach or sales emails, but what if you want to prevent the same trick from being played on you?

-These 10 Gmail extensions will help turbocharge your inbox and make Gmail even more awesome, but there are lots more.
-Which Gmail extensions do you use and which would you recommend?
-It’d be great if you could share your favorites using the comments below:
+These 11 extensions will help turbocharge your inbox and make Gmail even more robust.
+Which Gmail extensions do you use, and which would you recommend?
+Share your favorites in the comments below: